 In 2012 I started a three year Biomedical Sciences course at the University of Warwick, followed by an integrated research masters year.
 I undertook my masters project in Dr Keith Leppards lab, investigating the role of PML-IV nuclear bodies in the functional activation of tumour suppressor protein p53.
-I graduated in 2015 with a first class honours.
+I graduated in 2015 with first class honours.

-As part of the MIBTP programme, before starting my PhD proect, I completed a training year learning key skills such as statistics for scientists and programming using R. I also completed a 3 month project in the chromosomal replication lab with Dr. Aga Gambus at the University of Birmingham Institute of Cancer and Genomic Sciences, using mass spectrometry to indentify chromatin proteins ubiquitylated during DNA replication.
+As part of the MIBTP programme, before starting my PhD project, I completed a training year learning key skills such as statistics for scientists and programming using R. I also completed a 3 month project in the chromosomal replication lab with Dr. Aga Gambus at the University of Birmingham Institute of Cancer and Genomic Sciences, using mass spectrometry to indentify chromatin proteins ubiquitylated during DNA replication.

 I also completed a placement with Technology transfer firm, Oxford University Innovation, where I worked as part of the pharmaceutical and biotechnology team.
 During my time at OUI, I gained an in-depth understanding of the technology transfer process, and performed tasks including: